-The WYLD Integrated Library System Users Group is a consortium of Wyoming libraries that share technology and resources in an effort to make library materials and collections available to every resident of the state.
+The WYLD Network is a consortium of Wyoming libraries that shares technology and resources in an effort to make library materials and collections available to every resident of the state.
 The statewide library catalog, WYLDCAT, includes over 100 libraries, more than a million titles, and access to online resources.

-The WYLD Integrated Library System serves all of the public and academic libraries of the state: 23 county libraries, 43 branch libraries, four school districts, seven community colleges, a number of special libraries, and the State Library—over 100 libraries in all.
-Click here to see a list of participating libraries.
+The WYLD Network serves all of the public and academic libraries of the state: 23 county libraries, 43 branch libraries, four school districts, seven community colleges, a number of special libraries, and the State Library—over 100 libraries in all. participating libraries

 Financial support is provided through the federal Library Services and Technology Act, state funding, and local support from counties, community colleges, and school districts.
 Such a shared system takes advantage of costs savings over systems which might have been purchased by individual libraries, and efficiently enables the sharing of costly library materials.